crowds of smiling people walk along a street bearing torches

 What is The Mòd?

-The Royal National Mòd, often known simply as The Mòd, is an eight day festival of Gaelic music, art and drama.
-It is held in a different Scottish town every year, and celebrates Scottish Gaelic’s creative heritage and traditions.
+The Royal National Mòd, often known simply as The Mòd, is a nine-day festival of Gaelic music, art, literature and drama.
+It is held in a different Scottish town every year, and celebrates Gaelic’s creative heritage and traditions.

-The first half of the week is dedicated to school competitions, while the second half is for adults.
+The first half of the week is dedicated to competitions for young people, while the second half is for adults.
 It draws in fluent and learner Gaelic speakers alike, with a host of other interested and curious attendees.

 How did the Mòd start?

-In 1891, An Comunn Gàidhealach (The Association of Gaels) was established in Oban to help preserve and develop of the Gaelic language.
-They founded The Mòd in the same year as a way to to celebrate Gaelic literature, history, music and art.
+In 1891, An Comunn Gàidhealach (The Association of Gaels) was established in Oban to help preserve and develop the Gaelic language.
+They founded The Mòd the following year to encourage teaching, learning and use of Gaelic as well as to celebrate and to preserve Gaelic literature, history, music and art.

 What happens?

 The main event is competition and performance based, and is modelled closely on the National Eisteddfod festival in Wales.
-It has over 200 competitions, ranging from traditional instruments like accordion, fiddle and piping, to solo Gaelic singing and choir competitions.
+The Mòd has over 200 competitions from playing traditional instruments such as bogsa-ciùil (accordion), pìob-mhòr (bagpipes) and clàrsach (clarsach) to Gaelic drama, solo singing or poetry, and choir competitions.
+Competitors of all ages hail from around Scotland and sometimes further afield from countries such as France, Germany and America.

-Each competition is judged by a panel of experts, and marks are awarded on musicality and Gaelic fluency.
+Each competition is judged by a panel of experts, and marks are awarded in categories such as musicality and Gaelic fluency.
 The winners of high profile competitions such as the Silver Pendant or the prestigious Gold Medal perform at a nightly concert broadcast on Gaelic radio and television.

 The festival has over 200 competitions!
 Image © Graham Hood